-Mary MacKillop Catholic Regional College, Leongatha has nominated a Child Safety Champion - Deputy Principal Wellbeing and Catholic Identity - to support the principal to implement our child safety policies and practices, including school staff and volunteer training.
+Mary MacKillop Catholic Regional College, Leongatha has nominated a Child Safety Champion, the Deputy Principal Wellbeing - Students and Staff, to support the principal to implement our child safety policies and practices, including school staff and volunteer training.

-The responsibilities of the Child Safety Champion - Deputy Principal Wellbeing and Catholic Identity - are outlined in the DOSCEL guidance for Child Safety Champions.
-In addition to these roles, the school Child Safety Champion - Deputy Principal Wellbeing and Catholic Identity - is also responsible for:
+The responsibilities of the Child Safety Champion, the Deputy Principal Wellbeing - Students and Staff, are outlined in the DOSCEL guidance for Child Safety Champions.
+In addition to these roles, the school Child Safety Champion, the Deputy Principal Wellbeing - Students and Staff, is also responsible for: